zeplin/cli-connect-react-plugin/README.md

-# Zeplin CLI Link Components - React Plugin
+# Zeplin CLI Connected Components - React Plugin

 This plugin provides a processor to gather code snippets and descriptions from React components.